Pioneer packs

 Day 3:

-To get to Ry, you need to cross Birksø.
-To cross Birksø, keep left in Åløbet.
-Here there is a canal established for a short crossing - remember to use the designated canoe carts, which will typically be on the other side.
-If you then turn right, you will arrive at Ry Boat Harbor, the rowing club and Skimminghøj Teltplads, where the canoe must be returned by 16:00.
+To get to Ry, you have to cross over to Birksø.
+To get over to Birksø, keep to the left in the stream.
+Here, a canal has been established for a short portage – remember to use the canoe trolleys provided, which will typically be on the other side.
+If you sail to the right after this, you will arrive at Ry marina, the rowing club and Skimminghøj Teltplads, where the canoe must be returned by 4:00 PM at the latest.

 Pioneer package 4 days